fiveisprime/vscode-docs/tutorials/nodejs-deployment-vscode/deploy-app.md

 ![Create New Web App](images/nodejs-deployment-vscode/create-app.png)

-Next, you'll give your app a **unique** name and set up a resource group and App Service Plan.
-For this tutorial, we'll use the default names for the resource group and plan to keep things simple and launch the app in `West US`.
+Next, give your app a **unique** name and set up a resource group and App Service Plan.
+For this tutorial, use the default names for the resource group and plan to keep things simple and launch the app in `West US`.

-Once created, your app will be accessible via http://**unique-name**.azurewebsites.net.
-In this example, we'll call it `practical-mustache`.
+Once created, your app is accessible via http://**unique-name**.azurewebsites.net.
+In this example, I called it `practical-mustache`.

 ![Create and Deploy](images/nodejs-deployment-vscode/create.gif)

 A "Resource Group" is essentially a named collection of all our application's resources in Azure.
-For example, a Resource Group can contain a reference to a website, a database, and an Azure function.
+For example, a Resource Group can contain a reference to a website, a database, and an Azure Function.

 An "App Service Plan" defines the physical resources that will be used to host our Website.
-In this walkthrough, we will use a **Basic** hosting plan on **Linux** infrastructure, which means our site will be hosted on a Linux machine alongside other websites.
+In this walkthrough, we will use a **Basic** hosting plan on **Linux** infrastructure, which means the site will be hosted on a Linux machine alongside other websites.
 You can scale up and be the only site running on a machine later in the Azure Portal.

-Once created, you'll be prompted to deploy the app, choose yes.
+Once created, you're prompted to deploy the app, choose yes.

 ![Deploy the App](images/nodejs-deployment-vscode/deploy-prompt.png)